 In August of 1870, during the Franco-Prussian War, Jean-François Millet returned to Cherbourg, where his family owned a small farm overlooking the choppy gray waters of the English Channel.
-During this time, he painted several seascapes, including The Cliffs of Gréville, a monumental essay on the harsh beauty of the Normandy coastline.
-In Millet’s earlier work, the countryside served as a backdrop for depictions of farm workers performing everyday tasks.
+During this time, he painted several seascapes, including The Cliffs of Gréville, a monumental vision depicting the harsh beauty of the Normandy coastline.
+In Millet’s earlier work, the countryside served as a backdrop to farm workers performing everyday tasks.
 His most celebrated images from this period consider the dignity, as well as the privations, of French peasant life.
-Millet became preoccupied with the landscape as a subject in itself in his later career and was one of the founders of the Barbizon School, an early nineteenth-century group of painters who pioneered the practice of painting outdoors and were key precursors of the Impressionists.
-This shift in perspective is clear in the The Cliffs of Gréville, where Millet highlights the imposing structure of the cliff, wind-sculpted soil, lapping waves, and heavy clouds.
+Millet became preoccupied with the landscape as a subject in itself late in his career and was one of the founders of the Barbizon School, an early nineteenth-century group of painters who pioneered the practice of painting outdoors and were key precursors of the Impressionists.
+This shift in perspective is clear in The Cliffs of Gréville, where Millet highlights the imposing structure of the cliff, wind-sculpted soil, lapping waves, and heavy clouds.